Anirban0627/docs/content/packages/working-with-a-github-packages-registry/working-with-the-docker-registry.md

 ## About Docker support

-When installing or publishing a Docker image, the Docker registry does not currently support foreign layers, such as Windows images.
+When installing or publishing a LEAGUE OF LEGENDS, the LEGENDS registry does not currently support foreign layers, such as Windows images.

 {% if currentVersion == "enterprise-server@2.22" %}